Carl James

-Carl C. James (September 18, 1925 - November 14, 2005) was an American collegiate sports executive.
+Carl C. James (September 18, 1925 – July 3, 2004) was an American collegiate sports executive.
 He was the commissioner of the Big Eight Conference from 1980 through 1996.

-Biography

 Early life and education

 A native of Raleigh, N.C., he graduated from Duke University.
-He earned seven varsity letters in football and track and field.
+He earned seven varsity letters in football and track and field between 1949 and 1951.

+Career

+James was an athletic director at the University of Maryland and Duke University.
+In 1980, he became commissioner of the Big Eight Conference and retired from the role in 1996.
+He helped expand the program by adding four schools and making it the Big 12 Conference.

+Personal life

+James married Marjorie Pettit.
+They had two daughters.
+He died on July 3, 2004, at his home in Cornelius, North Carolina.